-Music at Midday will be presented free to the community by the Town of Wake Forest and Wake Forest Arts.
-The concert series will take place on consecutive Thursdays starting May 4 from Noon-1:00 pm at Centennial Plaza in front of the Wake Forest Town Hall, 301 S. Brooks St in Wake Forest.
-A food truck serving dessert items will be present at each concert, and picnics are welcome and encouraged.
+Music at Midday is presented free to the community each May and September by the Town of Wake Forest and Wake Forest Arts.
+The May 2017 concert series will take place on consecutive Thursdays, May 11-June 1 from Noon-1:00 pm at Centennial Plaza in front of the Wake Forest Town Hall, 301 S. Brooks Street in Wake Forest.
+A food truck serving dessert items will be present at each concert, and picnics are welcome.

-May 11 – Hope Marasco & Blake Anderson (Acoustic Americana)
+May 11 – Hope & Blake Anderson (Acoustic Americana)

 According to Hope’s folks, she sang before she talked and danced before she walked…the songwriting came a little later.
 She’s from a musical family–Mom was a former Off Broadway opera singer and actress, Dad was a multi-instrumentalist and prodigy on the violin.
 But by the time Hope came around, her folks had grown tired of the big city life and turned to homesteading on a small farm in Southern Indiana.
 She was raised way off the grid, with no running water or electricity, and hence no access to radio or recorded music.
 Making music by candlelight after the dinner dishes were done was her family’s idea of entertainment.
 And make music they did!
 From an early age, Hope can remember making up family songs, dancing, and singing with her mom and siblings while her dad strummed the guitar.
 Like so many others, she has often felt like an outsider, but music has been her touchstone, a way to feel at home, somehow anchored in this world.
 In 2012 Hope was honored to receive an Emerging Artist award for songwriting from the Durham Arts Council.
 Currently she sings on the praise and worship team at her church.